match4everyone/match4everything/README.md

 TODO

 ## Change pages
-We use the content management system [django-cms](https://www.django-cms.org/) to make the content editable by users which do not have a computer science background.
+We use the content management system [django-cms](https://www.django-cms.org/) to enable quick edits & translations of most text areas in the application.
 The admin interface is accessible at `http://localhost:8000/admin/` with a superuser account.

 ## Install by hand